-The Beijing-based mobile internet company said its revenue in the three months through September was $128.7 million, down 32% year-over-year.
+The Beijing-based mobile internet company said revenue in three months through September was $128.7 million, down 32% year-over-year.
 Net income was $62.8 million, or 45 cents per ADS, compared with $20.3 million, or 16 cents per ADS, a year ago.

-Fu also noted that Cheetah still has not resumed its business relations with Facebook Inc. (Nasdaq: FB).
-Along with a number of other Chinese companies, Cheetah was forced to halt ads for utility apps on Facebook in 2017.
+Fu also noted in the conference call that Cheetah still hasn’t resumed its business relations with Facebook, Inc. (Nasdaq: FB).
+Cheetuh, along with multiple other Chinese companies, were requested to temporarily halt advertisement display for utility apps on Facebook, in 2017.

 It also faced allegations from multiple law firms, regarding ad fraud on eight apps in the Google Play Store, in December 2018.